You can leave school at aged 16 in Scotland.

 The Open University

-You don't have to pick a specific subject or course to study at the Open University.
+You do not have to pick a specific subject or course to study at the Open University.
 You can pick different courses and build up enough credits to get a qualification.

 You may need qualifications to study at the Open University.